SCHS-Robotics/HAL9001-Quickstart/_dropdown/hal-config.md

 ```

 # Next Tutorial
 Congratulations!
 You now know how to use HAL's config system!
-Have fun making all programs configurable! the next turorial will discuss how to use HAL's [built-in-drivetrains](built-in-drivetrains.html).
+Have fun making all programs configurable! the next turorial will discuss how to use HAL's [built-in drivetrains](built-in-drivetrains.html).